-- Let it dry then rub it down with a tack cloth.
+- Let it dry, then rub it with a tack cloth.

-- Paint it with the Valspar Paint.
-This is both paint and primer, so there was no need for a separate primer step.
-And just like when you do your nails, multiple thin coats are better than one thick one.
+- Paint it with Valspar Paint.
+It's both paint and primer, so there was no need for a separate primer step.
+And like when you do your nails, multiple thin coats are better than one thick one.

 - Let it dry for 12 hours.

 - Repeat the last two steps until you are happy with how it looks.
-This paint didn't provide very good coverage.
+This paint provided poor coverage.
 It took me three coats!
 Other paints could have done this with one or two coats, so I think the Valspar paint is pretty awful, and I wouldn't use it again.

 - Let it dry for a few days until hardened.
-You can build the mirror during this period.
+You can build the mirror while you wait.

 And here's the finished beauty:

-I think it turned out really well and the best part was that it only cost me about $50!
+I think it turned out well, and the best part was that it only cost me about $50!

 Part 2: The Mirror

 I wanted a design that looked great, was easy to build, and worked.
-And of course, I didn't want to spend a lot of money and time.
+And, of course, I didn't want to spend much money and time.
 The cost for these parts will be between $150-$200 (I spent about $165), and not counting the time it takes to shop for stuff, it took me about two hours of active time to build it.

 Here's a list of the things you need: